Health system models and frameworks: WHO, World Bank and resilience

 • Governance and leadership.
 The government has the mandate and responsibility to guide all actors involved in a health system while protecting the public interest.
 This requires the development and implementation of policies, plans and regulatory frameworks, but also adequate accountability and coordination among actors.

-A development of the six fundamental components of a health system (inputs) produces certain desirable characteristics of the system (outputs).
-These contribute to producing changes in the system itself and improvements in health (outcomes).
+The development of the six building blocks of a health system (inputs) produces certain desirable system characteristics (outputs).
+These contribute to producing changes in the system itself and improvements in health (outcomes) (WHO, 2010)World Health Organization.
+(2010).
+Monitoring the building blocks of health systems: A handbook of indicators and their measurement strategies.
+World Health Organization. https://iris.who.int/handle/10665/258734.

 Although this framework is the best known and most widely used, it has limitations